PrincetonUniversity/MovingFish/Writing/revision_cover_letter.md

 1. There is a disconnect of the analytical methods and the simulation methods, for example, a Laplace dispersal kernel is used for the simulations.
 A little more discussion about the connection between these two sections and their results would be helpful and should be added to the methods and results sections.
 2. Page 17, Line 311 and Page 19, Line 19.
 These are example sentences where caution should be taken about the words interact and interaction.
 The authors clearly laid out earlier when impacts could be synergistic, additive, etc...
 However, the terms interact or interaction might imply something more than additive, so perhaps being clearer when using the words interact or interaction throughout the manuscript would be helpful.

+> We recognize that our language with respect to interaction was confusing.
+To help clarify these points, we have made a distinction between an interaction between the critical rates of the two stressors and the interaction between their effects on population biomass.

 Reviewer #2 (Other Journal(s)):